godotengine/godot-docs/classes/class_vehiclewheel3d.rst

 - |void| **set_damping_compression**\ (\ value\: :ref:`float<class_float>`\ )
 - :ref:`float<class_float>` **get_damping_compression**\ (\ )

-The damping applied to the spring when the spring is being compressed.
-This value should be between 0.0 (no damping) and 1.0.
+The damping applied to the suspension spring when being compressed, meaning when the wheel is moving up relative to the vehicle.
+It is measured in Newton-seconds per millimeter (N⋅s/mm), or megagrams per second (Mg/s).
+This value should be between 0.0 (no damping) and 1.0, but may be more.
 A value of 0.0 means the car will keep bouncing as the spring keeps its energy.
 A good value for this is around 0.3 for a normal car, 0.5 for a race car.

 .. rst-class:: classref-item-separator